jeremy-dolan/jd-reference/jd-markdown.md

 ---

-### Horizontal Rule
+# Horizontal Rule

 Three or more asterisks (***), dashes (---), or underscores (___)

 ***

-### Line breaks
+# Line breaks

-Two or more spaces at the end of a line yield a line break.
+Two or more spaces at the end of a line yield a line break:
-It is
+It is invisible and thus is
 mildly
-frowned upon
+frowned upon.
+Alternatively, you can backslash before the newline:\
+It looks\
+messy\
+in the source.

 ---